Software Architect - Futurewei Technologies, Fargo, North Dakota (July 2017 - Present)

 OpenStack Keystone Project Team Lead (PTL) February 2017 - March 2019

-Leading up to the election dates for the Pike release, I openly shared my vision for keystone's future.
+Leading up to the election dates for the Pike release, I openly shared my vision for keystone's future (you can read my candidacies for the Pike, Queens, Rocky, and Stein releases).
 I was elected by the members of the community to serve as the technical team lead for all OpenStack Identity projects.
 I've coordinated and communicated all identity related topics and sessions for OpenStack Summits and Project Team Gatherings.
 In this role, I continued to mentor new OpenStack developers while driving solutions towards better policy enforcement and quota tracking across OpenStack.
 I served for the Pike, Queens, Rocky, and Stein releases.

 OpenStack Keystone Core Reviewer July 2014 - present

 After contributing to OpenStack for several releases, my peers nominated me to be a keystone core maintainer in July of 2014.
 During this time, I continued learning about the project's historical context and plans for the future from other core maintainers.
 After co-developing a feature that significantly improved scalability, I found a niche for refactoring code to be more maintainable and easier to understand.
 I also started paying more attention to the performance of the software I worked on and tried to find ways to test the performance of a patch before merging it.
 Over time, I developed a strong preference for finding the balance between managing technical debt and delivering new functionality.

 The majority of my open-source contributions are to the OpenStack project.
 You can get an idea of how I review code using OpenStack’s Gerrit system.
 If you’re curious about how I approach writing code, you can browse some of my upstream contributions, including how I approach implementing new features , refactor code to be simpler and easier to maintain , or introduce consistency across projects and large code bases .